darrenpunk/Complete-Transfers-Uploader/replit.md

 ✓ **Reorganized Header Layout**: Positioned CompleteTransfers logo on the left side of progress bar with maximum size (h-20), centered "Web to Print" text in header, adjusted workspace height calculation to accommodate new layout (July 29, 2025)
 ✓ **Canvas Rotation Feature**: Implemented "Rotate Canvas" button that rotates entire workspace view by 90 degrees while logos counter-rotate to maintain proper orientation - allows working with landscape artwork in portrait templates without rotating the actual content (July 29, 2025)
 ✓ **Fixed Alignment Tools Template Dimensions**: Corrected alignment functions that were using hardcoded A3 dimensions (297×420mm) to now use actual template dimensions dynamically - alignment now works correctly for all template sizes (A5, A4, A3, etc.) (July 29, 2025)
+✓ **Fixed Preflight Position Check**: Corrected position and size checks in preflight panel that were using hardcoded A3 dimensions (420×420mm) - now uses actual template dimensions for accurate bounds checking
+✓ **Fixed Property Panel Width/Height Constraints**: Updated width/height input constraints to use actual template dimensions instead of hardcoded A3 values - prevents entering values larger than template size

 ## Current Status (July 29, 2025)